opensanca/service-validator/README.md

 }
 ```

-### Extra configgurations
+### Extra configurations

-Because we use Bean Validation 1.1 [JSR 349](http://beanvalidation.org/1.1/), you have to add some provider for this especification
+Because we use Bean Validation 1.1 [JSR 349](http://beanvalidation.org/1.1/), you have to ensure there is a
-like `Hibernate Validator` ou `Apache BVal`.
+provider for this specification available in your classpath, such as `Hibernate Validator` or `Apache BVal`.
+Note that if you are
+using a JEE-compliant application server like `WildFly` or `TomEE` you already have one.

-The absence of providers cause this erros in Spring context startup.
+The absence of providers cause this error during Spring context startup:

 ```bazaar
 javax.validation.ValidationException: